moeyuki-works/AnimeCalendarGenerator/README.md

 # AnimeCalendarGenerator
-A project can automatic generate o
+A project can automatic generate calendar picture with anime girls illustration.